dreikanter/ruby-bookmarks/README.md

 ### Background Jobs

+- [Sidekiq](http://sidekiq.org) — a full-featured background processing framework for Ruby.
+It aims to be simple to integrate with any modern Rails application and much higher performance than other existing solutions.
 - [Backburner](https://github.com/nesquena/backburner) — a beanstalkd-powered job queue that can handle a very high volume of jobs.
-- [Stalker](https://github.com/han/stalker) — a minimalist queuing DSL for Beanstalk.
 - [Delayed::Job](https://github.com/tobi/delayed_job) — database backed asynchronous priority queue.
-- [Minion](https://github.com/orionz/minion) — simple job queue based on AMQP gem and Bunny.
-- [Qu](https://github.com/bkeepers/qu) — a Ruby library for queuing and processing background jobs.
 - [que](https://github.com/chanks/que) — a Ruby job queue that uses PostgreSQL's advisory locks for speed and reliability.
 - [Resque](https://github.com/resque/resque) — a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.
-- [Sidekiq](http://sidekiq.org) — a full-featured background processing framework for Ruby.
-It aims to be simple to integrate with any modern Rails application and much higher performance than other existing solutions.
 - [Sucker Punch](https://github.com/brandonhilkert/sucker_punch) — an asynchronous processing library using Celluloid, heavily influenced by Sidekiq and girl_friday.
-- [Ost](https://github.com/soveran/ost) — a lightweight Redis based queues and workers.
 - [Ohm](https://github.com/soveran/ohm) — object-hash mapping for Redis.

 ### Bootstrap